-Klabin also contracted, but has not yet drawn, financing linked to the execution of the Puma II Project as follows: (i) IBD Invest, IFC and JICA, totaling US$ 800 million; (ii) Finnvera, totaling US$ 245 million; (iii) BNDES totaling R$ 3 billion, of which the Company has drawn R$ 500 million.
-Financing is to be drawn down according to the construction schedule of the Puma II Project and/or company cash requirements.
+Klabin also has agreed financing linked to the execution of the Puma II Project, partially drawndown as follows: (i) IBD Invest, IFC and JICA, US$ 700 million; (ii) Finnvera, US$ 178 million; (iii) BNDES with R$ 2 billion.
+Financing is to be drawn down according to the construction schedule of the Puma II Project and/or in accordance with company cash requirements.

-Consolidated net debt as at March 31, 2020 amounted to R$ 20,381 million, R$ 6,027 million more compared with December 31, 2019, largely reflecting the effect of the negative variation in FX rates on currency loans.
-This non-cash impact saw the Company’s financial leverage, measured by the Net Debt/adjusted EBITDA, increase from 3.3x to 4.7x.
-The Net Debt/EBITDA ratio in US dollars – which better reflects Klabin’s financial leverage – increased 0.5x ending the quarter to 3.7 times.
-This variation reflects the time lag between the effect of EBITDA over the next few months and the immediate effect of marking-to-market of the Company’s dollar debt, as well as the Puma II Project disbursements.
+Consolidated net debt as at June 30, 2020 amounted to R$ 20,805 million, R$ 424 million more than compared with March 31, 2020, largely reflecting the effect of the negative variation in FX rates on currency loans.
+This non-cash impact was partially offset by cash generation.
+Despite the Company’s increase in net debt, financial leverage, measured by the Net Debt/Adjusted EBITDA in Brazilian Reais, decreased from 4.7x to 4.4x on the back of the increase in Adjusted EBITDA in comparison to the previous 12 months. .
+The Net Debt/EBITDA ratio in US dollars – which better reflects Klabin’s financial leverage, also saw a reduction ending the quarter at 3.6 x from 3.7x in the previous quarter.

 |Standard & Poor’s||BB+||Stable||Dec-19|